“I’ve got that man.”

-Talking to teammates, helping each other verbally, is one of the most obvious differences (if you are on the court) between good players and mediocre ones.
+Talking to teammates, helping each other verbally, is one of the most obvious differences between good players and mediocre ones on the court.

 There are dozens of comments that get repeated over and over in games, and they do help a team perform better.
 Just getting in the habit of calling out your man each time on defense, and getting your teammates to call out theirs, will end up saving baskets over the course of a game and season.